FCC Computer Inquiries: Annual ONA reporting

+In 1989, the FCC created a reporting structure requiring the BOCs to file quarterly, semi-annual, and annual reports for their ONA.
+As of February 2011, to better serve the public interest, the FCC temporarily waived reporting requirements to eliminate added expenses to the BOCs.

-Network Information Disclosure
+Network information disclosure

-Carriers are required by the FCC to disclosure to the public all information relating to network design and technical standards and information affecting changes to the telecommunications network which would affect either inter-carrier interconnection or the manner in which customer-premises equipment is attached to the interstate network prior to implementation and with reasonable advance notification.
-This information is called Network Information Disclosure and is set in 47 CFR 51.325 through 51.335.
-These procedures require public notice by the carrier if changes are made to the network that would cause it to be unavailable with another service provider or affect a provider's performance.
+Regulations require public notice by the carrier if changes are made to the network that would cause it to be unavailable with another service provider or affect a provider's performance.
 If network changes are made the carrier must provide references to technical specifications, protocols, and standards regarding the transmission, signal, routing, and facility assignment as well any new technology or equipment that may affect the connection to the consumer.

-Cross-Subsidization Prohibitions
+This requirement is called network information disclosure and is codified at 47 CFR 51.325–51.335.

+Cross-subsidization prohibitions

-A carrier may not use services not subject to competition to subsidize a service that is subject to competition, if they do the FCC consider it as cross-subsidization prohibitions.
-An example of this would be a carrier could not fund their Internet services from a noncompetitive local telephone revenue.
+The FCC prohibited cross-subsidization: a carrier may not use services not subject to competition to subsidize a service that is subject to competition.
+For example, a carrier may not fund Internet services using noncompetitive local telephone revenue.

-Accounting Safeguards
+Accounting safeguards

-The FCC created a series of accounting safeguards that can be found in Subpart I of Part 64 of Title 47, Code of Federal Regulations.
+The FCC created a series of accounting safeguards that can be found in Subpart I of Part 64 of CFR Title 47.
 Annual independent audits are performed to ensure certain carriers are not improperly cross subsidizing their services.
 The final reports of these independent audits are publicly available and can be obtained by contacting the Accounting Safeguards Division of the FCC's Common Carrier Bureau.
-The FCC provides information about Common Carrier account on their ARMIS database on their website.
+The FCC provides information about common carrier accounts in the ARMIS database available on their website.

-Customer Proprietary Network Information
+Customer proprietary network information

-The FCC needed to create restrictions on BOCs to gather sensitive information from their subscribers.
-This safeguard to protect subscriber's information has become known as the Customer Proprietary Network Information (CPNI).
-The FCC require carriers to provide any customer proprietary network information available to the public on the same terms and conditions of the affiliated ESP if requested.
+The FCC needed to create restrictions on BOCs gathering sensitive information from their subscribers.
+This safeguard to protect subscriber's information has become known as customer proprietary network information (CPNI).
+The FCC requires carriers to provide any customer proprietary network information available to the public on the same terms and conditions of the affiliated ESP if requested.

-In 1996, Congress passed the new Privacy of Customer Information provision, codified as Section 222 of the Communications Act.
-Under this section 222 Customer Proprietary Network Information (CPNI) is defined as "information that relates to the quantity, technical configuration, type, destination, location, and amount of use of a telecommunications service subscribed to by any customer of a telecommunications carrier, and that is made available to the carrier by the customer solely by virtue of the carrier-customer relationship; and information contained in the bills pertaining to telephone exchange service or telephone toll service received by a customer of a carrier, except that such term does not include subscriber list information.
+In 1996, Congress passed a privacy of customer information provision in section 222 of the Telecommunications Act.
+Under the statute, CPNI is defined as "information that relates to the quantity, technical configuration, type, destination, location, and amount of use of a telecommunications service subscribed to by any customer of a telecommunications carrier, and that is made available to the carrier by the customer solely by virtue of the carrier-customer relationship; and information contained in the bills pertaining to telephone exchange service or telephone toll service received by a customer of a carrier, except that such term does not include subscriber list information."